-Solicitors also provided examples of claims that include litigation activity, sometimes as part of group litigation1.
+Solicitors also provided examples of claims that include litigation activity, sometimes as part of group litigation [representative test cases before the court for groups of legal claims that raise similar issues].

 In those situations legal representation may include initial legal advice on claim routes and on the circumstances of the claim, technical investigation of specific points of law, and preparatory work to assemble court applications, pre-litigation notices, and to complete casework.
 This work takes place in advance of the solicitor commencing litigation on the consumer's behalf.

 This is an important point because the litigation activity itself is exempt from any fee restrictions required by the Financial Guidance and Claims Act 2018.